-We have reached a point where it is no longer optional for businesses to sell online using professional eCommerce software.
+We have reached a point where it is no longer optional for businesses to sell online using professional ecommerce software.
 Thriving in today’s retail environment demands it and so do consumers.
-Not only must you sell online (preferably as part of a multi-channel experience), but you also have to do so professionally and securely.
-The best eCommerce software makes it all manageable and further ensures profitability.
+Not only must you sell online (preferably as part of a multi-channel experience), but you also have to do so professionally, securely, and in compliance with Canadian laws.
+The best ecommerce software makes it all manageable and further ensures profitability.

-How big is the Canadian eCommerce market?
-A recent Internet Retailer report stated analysts predict Canadian consumers will spend more than $30 billion CAD online this year, but Canadian companies are capturing less than half of those sales.
-Sadly, many retailers in this country don’t have a website with eCommerce functionality.
-If B2B and B2C retailers want to survive in today’s world, they have to stop seeing the Internet as competition and instead embrace it as a profitable opportunity.
+Sadly, many small retailers in this country don’t have a website with ecommerce functionality.
+If B2B and B2C retailers want to survive in today’s world, they have to stop seeing the Internet as competition and instead, embrace it as a profitable opportunity and a critical part of any retail contingency plan.

-Today’s eCommerce solutions are designed for those with limited tech skills.
+Today’s ecommerce solutions are designed for those with limited tech skills.
 Virtually anyone can learn enough to maintain an online store and bringing in an expert will help you thrive.
-If you can find someone like me who can manage all online business tasks, from eCommerce to marketing, you’ll find it to be very cost-effective.
-Even if you have to hire several people, the increase in profit should more than cover the expense and you can save more by hiring a remote team.
-That said, you needn’t hire anyone until you’ve grown to the point of requiring an eCommerce Manager.
+Even if you have to hire several people, the increase in profit should more than cover the expense.
+That said, you needn’t hire anyone until you’ve grown to the point of requiring an Ecommerce Manager.

-Ease and speed are just the beginning of what today’s eCommerce platforms have to offer.
+Ease and speed are just the beginning of what today’s ecommerce platforms have to offer.
 Most of them come with a long list of features, including everything you could possibly need to operate a business online (and often offline too).
-You’ll enjoy user-friendly content management, customer relationship management, marketing tools, online and offline payment options, security, analytics, and more.
+You’ll enjoy user-friendly content management, customer relationship management, marketing tools, online and offline payment options, security, analytics, shipping discounts, and more.

 - Is the store optimized for mobile?